anglus/homework/README.md

 ## Step Three &mdash; Configure PHP-FPM and Lighttpd

 Now that MySQL is configured for use with MediaWiki, we need to edit a few files to allow the lightppd web server and PHP-FPM to work together.
 First, if we need to, we can edit `/etc/php5/fpm/php.ini` to  change some defaults for PHP-FPM.
-Next we need to edit `/etc/lighttpd/conf-available/15-fastcgi-php.conf` to configure PHP-FPM support in `lighttpd`.
+Next, we need to edit `/etc/lighttpd/conf-available/15-fastcgi-php.conf` to configure PHP-FPM support in `lighttpd`.
 Then we need run a couple of scripts to make our changes take effect.
-Lastly we need to restart `lighttpd` and test PHP-FPM using our web browser.
+Finally, we need to restart `lighttpd` and test PHP-FPM using our web browser.
 In addition, we may install some extra PHP modules to provide extra functionality for MediaWiki.

 Our web server should have started when we installed `lighttpd`.
 Enter the IP address of your Ubuntu droplet into the address bar of your web browser.
 If you don't recall your droplet's IP address, a quick way to find it is by entering `hostname -I` on your droplet's command line: